-The NC's and Board's justifications to retain Mr. Lee Boon Hong @ Lee Boon Keong and Encik Mohd Shafizan bin Shahbudin are premised on the following:
+The NC's and Board's justification to retain Mr. Tan Kak Teck is premised on the followings: -

-- a) They continue to fulfill the criteria and definition of Independent Director as set out under Paragraph 1.01 of the MMLR; - b) During their tenure in office, they have not developed, established or maintained any significant personal or social relationship whether direct or indirect with the ED, major shareholders or Management of the Company (including their family members) other than normal engagements and interactions on a professional level consistent and expected of them to carry out their respective duties; - c) During their tenure in office, they have never transacted or entered into any transactions with, nor provided any services to the Group, the ED, major shareholders or Management of the Company (including their family members) within the scope and meaning as set forth under Paragraph 5 of Practice Note 13 of the MMLR; - d) During their tenure in office, they have not been offered or granted any options by the Company.
-Other than directors' allowances paid which have been the norms and been duly disclosed in the annual reports, no other incentives or benefits of whatsoever nature have been paid to them by the Company; - e) During their tenure in office, they have demonstrated consistently their integrity, commitment and contributed effectively to the Board's decision-making process; and f) During their tenure in office, they have gained significant and detailed understanding and insights into the business operations, and industry sectors in which the Group operates in.
+- a) He continues to fulfill the criteria and definition of Independent Director as set out under Paragraph 1.01 of the MMLR; - b) During his tenure in office, he has not developed, established or maintained any significant personal or social relationship whether direct or indirect with the ED, major shareholders or Management of the Company (including their family members) other than normal engagements and interactions on a professional level consistent and expected of him to carry out his respective duties; - c) During his tenure in office, he has never transacted or entered into any transactions with, nor provided any services to the Group, the ED, major shareholders or Management of the Company (including their family members) within the scope and meaning as set forth under Paragraph 5 of Practice Note 13 of the MMLR; - d) During his tenure in office, he has not been offered or granted any options by the Company.
+Other than director's allowances paid which have been the norms and been duly disclosed in the annual reports, no other incentives or benefits of whatsoever nature have been paid to him by the Company; - e) During his tenure in office, he has demonstrated consistently their integrity, commitment and contributed effectively to the Board's decision-making process; and - f) During his tenure in office, he has gained significant and detailed understanding and insights into the business operations, and industry sectors in which the Group operates in.
 This includes an understanding of the peculiarities, strengths and weaknesses of the industry sectors, thereby enabling them to offer a different perspective during the decision-making process which a fresh appointee or a director holding office for a short length of time would not be able to offer.